a4my/spaceship-dealer-website/README.md

 ![site image](https://i.imgur.com/qGzlzbq.jpg)

 ## What I used 🔨
-My goal with this project was to build my own project from scratch to practice HTML, CSS and a bit of JavaaScript.
+My goal with this project was to build my own project from scratch to practice HTML, CSS and a bit of JavaScript.

 ## Extra learning ✔
 I also wanted to practice some of the common fundamentals of HTML and CSS such as full responsivity, grid layout and adding a page loader.